eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 ## Lighthouse

-The exit procedure for Lighthouse requires a copy of tkey keystore files.
+The exit procedure for Lighthouse requires a copy of the keystore JSON files.

 - Copy the `keystore-m` JSON files into `.eth/validator_keys/` in this project directory.